StreamlabsSupport/Streamlabs-Chatbot/README.md

 1. Go to connections :bust_in_silhouette:
 2. Go into bot connection (mixer or twitch bot)
 3. Make sure Streamer Channel is the same as your actual stream name

+## Bot can send messages but isn't responding to commands

+Most likely one of the following settings was overlooked.
+- `Usage` make sure it's set to the chat that's being used.
+Twitch Whisper means you have to whisper the command
+- `Cost` if the cost is set to anything higher than 0 currency must be enabled and user need enough points
+- `Cooldown` Broadcaster ignore cooldowns but nobody else does, restarting the bot will clear all cooldowns
+- `Permission` & `Info`

+YouTube only - last resort/possible reason.
+> Timestamps in the bot doesn't match the timestamps sent from youtube to the bot, so the bot doesn't recognize new messages to respond to.
+To ensure this isn't the issue simply enable [Automatic Time & Date]().

 ## Songrequest by artist/name
 - To enable this feature go into the `Songrequest` tab in the bot then press the :gear: in the top right corner and change `mode` from `$id` to either of the two other options